Uploading video for use on the website

 - click in the Embed box.
 It will select the entire code for you.
 There are two sections of code.
 The first embeds the video, the second adds a title.
 However, as our templates add a title for you, you only need the first half of the code, ending /iframe within a pair of angle bracket symbols

-- either paste the full code into notepad and select just the first half of the code, or paste the full code into the embed field in Content Publisher, and delete the second half of the code
+- either paste the full code into notepad and select just the first half of the code, or paste the full code into the embed field in Typecase, and delete the second half of the code